Resonant tunneling diodes in semiconductor microcavities: modeling polaritonic features in the THz displacement current: Results

-On the other hand, for the quantum case $P_{Q}(x,t)$ in Fig. \ref{Numerical_quant_probs_alpha25_lev2}(c), only the Rabi oscillation seems to play a role by periodically transitioning between the two RTD states with a frequency that is the double of the semiclassical one.
-Notice that, by comparing the closed system in \eqref{JC_HI} with \eqref{model}, we have $\hbar \gamma \approx 1.33 |d_x|$, yielding $\gamma\approx 5.8$ THz from the same previous value of $|d_x|$.
-However, the Rabi oscillation in the quantum case (see Appendix \ref{appendixqua}) is $\tilde \gamma_{m=0}=2 \sqrt{m+1} \gamma\approx 11.6$ THz, which is confirmed by the fact that such natural oscillation in the quantum model in Fig. \ref{Numerical_quant_probs_alpha25_lev2}(c) is twice the oscillation of the semiclassical model in Fig. \ref{Numerical_quant_probs_alpha25_lev2}(b).
-On the other hand, we notice the absence of the fast resonant $\omega=\omega_e$ oscillations.
-Electrons do not evolve as a superposition of such eigenstates $E_{0,1}$ of $H_e$ but instead of the eigenstates $E_{\pm}$ of $H_{Q}$, the so-called light-dressed states of matter, as explained in Appendix \ref{appendix_dressed}.
-The behavior of Figs. \ref{Numerical_quant_probs_alpha25_lev2}(b) and \ref{Numerical_quant_probs_alpha25_lev2}(c) can be explained with the (closed system) models described respectively in Appendices \ref{appendixsemi} and \ref{appendixqua} (with the results plotted in Appendix \ref{appendixres}).
+On the other hand, for the quantum case $P_{Q}(x,t)$ in Fig. \ref{Numerical_quant_probs_alpha25_lev2}(c), only the Rabi oscillation seems to play a role by periodically transitioning between two RTD states but with a frequency that is about $2 \nu_r$, while the fast resonant oscillations at frequency $\nu$ seem to be missing.
+Such features seem to expose the \textit{polaritonic} nature of the process: thanks to the cavity field, electrons no longer evolve as superposition of the pure electronic eigenstates $|0\rangle,|1\rangle$ of $H_{xq,e}^{(D)}$ but, instead, of the light-matter eigenstates $|\psi_{\pm} \rangle=(|1,0\rangle \pm |0,1\rangle)/\sqrt{2}$ of $H^{(D)}_{xq}$.
+Figure \ref{volume}(d) depicts that the decoupled $|1,0\rangle$ and $|0,1\rangle$ states, degenerate at zero coupling (dashed line), acquire a $E_+-E_-=2 E_r$ splitting at nonzero coupling; in Appendix \ref{dressed} we show the typical closed-system diagonalization of such polaritonic subspaces and address such avoided crossings.